wpilibsuite/frc-docs/source/docs/software/vision-processing/frcvision/morphological-operations.rst

 .. image:: images/morphological-operations/erosion.jpg

-During erosion, if the superimposed kernel's pixels are not contained completely by the binary image's pixels, the pixel of the image's erosion is deleted.
+During erosion, if the superimposed kernel's pixels are not contained completely by the binary image's pixels, the pixel that it was superimposed on is deleted.

 Dilation
 ________